-You can use this approach if you’re using a fan to push in fresh air through the flexible ducting.
+This approach can be used if you’re using passive intake ventilation (without an intake fan) or if you’re using a small duct fan to push in fresh air through the flexible ducting.
 If you’re using a fan you’ll find that the filter may get dirty quicker, reducing air flow and often increasing fan noise.

 It’s better to use plain duct tape instead of the more adhesive Gorilla Tape to attach the filter to the flexible ducting, since you’ll need to eventually peel the tape and replace the filter when it’s dirty.
 Gorilla Tape is a bit harder to pull off and you may damage the thin aluminum ducting if you’re not careful.

 If you’re able to increase the surface area where the air passes through your filter you’ll increase the effectiveness and lifespan of your filter.
-Rather than use piece of fabric filter that is barely larger than the duct’s opening and sits flat across it, you can make a larger cone-shaped filter that points out from the duct end.
+So a step up ismake a larger cone-shaped filter that points out from the duct end.